ashudevcodes/Fedora-dotfiles/README.md

 # Arch Dotfiles

-Repository For my personal dotfiles from Fedora, its contain the configurations of Neovim, Tmux,  Hyperland and various system utilities.
+Repository For my personal dotfiles from Arch, its contain the configurations of Neovim, awesomewm and various system utilities.

 <kbd>
    <img src="assets/screenShot.png">